$4.99 Shipping to Ohio see details

 Elastic is the simple notion that’s used in so many different things.
 From clothing to accessories, wrap bandages, shoes, boots, backpacks, and luggage, you’ll find some form of elastic.
 It’s useful anywhere you need to add stretch and ease to a project.
 When elastic is correctly installed, it allows for a range of movement while keeping a garment in place.

-Invented in 1820 by Thomas Hancock, he initially used elastic in gloves, stockings, shoes, and suspenders as fasteners.
+Invented in 1820 by Thomas Hancock, elastic was initially used as a fastener in gloves, stockings, shoes, and suspenders.
 Since then, elastic has become a universal piece of sewing and manufacturing that does everything from closing a garment to making life-saving medical equipment.

 What Kinds of Projects Utilize Elastic?